sindrets/diffview.nvim/README.md

 - `:DiffviewOpen HEAD~2 -- lua/diffview plugin`

+For information about additional `[args]`, visit the [documentation](https://github.com/sindrets/diffview.nvim/blob/main/doc/diffview.txt).

 Additional commands for convenience:

 - `:DiffviewClose`: Close the current diffview.
 You can also use `:tabclose`.
 - `:DiffviewToggleFiles`: Toggle the files panel.
 - `:DiffviewFocusFiles`: Bring focus to the files panel.
+- `:DiffviewRefresh`: Update stats and entries in the file list of the current Diffview.

 With a Diffview open and the default key bindings, you can cycle through changed files with `<tab>` and `<s-tab>` (see configuration to change the key bindings).